Tool

 POWER CALCULATOR

-Choosing the right number of infrared heaters is not about guesswork.
-Our infrared heater power calculator combines real temperature measurements with physics-based heat distribution to provide you with a concrete recommendation in 30 seconds.
+Choosing the right number of infrared heaters should not come down to guesswork.
+Our infrared heater power calculator combines real-world temperature measurements with physics-based heat distribution to give you a concrete recommendation in 30 seconds.

-Enter your patio, balcony, or outdoor room and the calculator will determine the estimated comfort output and recommend the number of PRO V70 units.
-You can adjust placement, mounting (wall or ceiling), and environmental factors such as wind protection and outdoor temperature—all parameters that affect how far the heat reaches.
+Enter the dimensions of your patio, balcony or conservatory and the calculator works out the estimated comfort output and recommends the number of Opranic PRO V70 units.
+You can adjust placement, mounting (wall or ceiling) and environmental factors such as wind protection and outdoor temperature, all parameters that affect how far the warmth reaches.

-The result is displayed in a top-down visualization where each heater’s distribution is drawn based on actual measurements.
-You can immediately see if your area is sufficiently covered and what it costs to run the heat per hour.
+The result appears in a top-down visualisation where each heater’s coverage is drawn from actual measured values.
+You see immediately whether your area is adequately covered and what it costs to run the heaters per hour.

 Räkna ut effektbehov för din infravärmare utomhus